-Edmodo and /or Schoology are interactive sites that are used exclusively as a means for faculty and student communication.
-It is expected that all students complete the registration process as appropriate and monitor their Edmodo or Schoology account routinely for critical communication.
+Canvas and Schoology are interactive sites that are used exclusively as a means for faculty and student communication.
+It is expected that all students complete the registration process as appropriate and monitor their learning management account routinely for critical communication.